Constitution and By-Laws of the Great Dane Club of America, Inc.

 B. It shall be the duty of the Nominating Committee to nominate candidates for the offices and board positions to be filled by the next annual election.
 The Nominating Committee may nominate any regular member in good standing.
 The Nominating Committee may not nominate one of its members for office.

-E. Any regular member in good standing, whose name does not appear upon the slate submitted to the Corresponding Secretary by the Nominating Committee, shall be eligible if, and only if, his/her name is proposed in writing and mailed to the Corresponding Secretary and President of the Club, and endorsed by at least five (5) other members in good standing, with the written consent or signature of the candidate.
+E. Any regular member in good standing, whose name does not appear upon the slate submitted to the Corresponding Secretary by the Nominating Committee, shall be eligible if, and only if, his/her name is proposed in writing and mailed to the Corresponding Secretary and President of the Club, and endorsed by five (5) other members in good standing, with the written consent or signature of the candidate.
 The candidate and endorsers shall be members in good standing with the Club for a minimum of one (1) year.
-Such endorsement shall be sent by certified mail with return receipt or delivered by hand to the Corresponding Secretary and the President of the Club on or before August first (1st) setting forth the office for which he/she is a candidate.
+Such endorsement shall be sent with original signature affixed, by certified mail with return receipt or delivered by hand to the Corresponding Secretary and the President of the Club on or before July first (1st) setting forth the office for which he/she is a candidate

-F. If no valid additional nominations are received by the Corresponding Secretary and President by August first (1st), the Nominating Committee’s slate shall be declared elected at the time of the annual meeting and no ballot shall be required.
+If no valid additional nominations are received by the Corresponding Secretary and President by July first (1st), the Nominating Committee’s slate shall be declared elected at the time of the annual meeting and no ballot shall be required.

 H. No nominations shall be made from the floor at the annual meeting of the Club.
 In the event a nominee for office withdraws his/her candidacy, he/she must notify the Nominating Committee of such withdrawal.
 At that time the Nominating Committee has the right to choose another candidate.

-I. All ballots must be received no later than September first (1st) at which time they shall be promptly tabulated and the nominees notified of the results.
+I. All ballots must be received no later than September fifteenth (15), at which time they shall be promptly tabulated and the nominees notified of the results.
+In the event of a tie, a ballot shall be sent to the membership for vote, which must be returned no later than two (2) days before the Annual Meeting.
+In the event of extenuating circumstances, the Board may extend the deadline.

 SECTION 1.
-Any member who is suspended from the privileges of the American Kennel Club shall be automatically suspended from the privileges of the Club for a like period.
+Any member who is suspended from any of the privileges of the American Kennel Club shall be automatically suspended from the privileges of the Club for a like period.

 SECTION 2.
 Trial Board.
 A Trial Board shall be appointed from time to time by the Board of Directors of the Club and shall consist of not less than three (3) members, one of whom shall be a Director of the Club.
 The appointed Director shall be the chairperson of this Board.
 In the event one or more members of the Trial Board shall be unable to sit in any given case, the President, or in his/her absence, the Vice-President, shall appoint, subject to the approval of the Board of Directors, a substitute or substitutes.